The Real Cost of Frozen Pipes and Why Prevention Pays

 - You see any cracks, leaks, or bulging after thawing

-- No improvement after 30–60 minutes of gentle thawing
+- No improvement after 30 to 60 minutes of gentle thawing

-- Low water pressure that doesn't resolve after thawing — this can signal hidden damage
+- Persistent low water pressure that doesn't resolve after thawing, which can signal hidden damage

-A plumbing inspection after a freeze event is a wise investment to catch any hidden water leaks before they cause mold, structural damage, or a spike in your water bill.
+Knowing when to call an emergency plumber versus when to wait can save you hundreds of dollars on after-hours fees.
+A follow-up inspection is wise to catch any hidden leaks before they cause mold, structural damage, or a spike in your water bill.

 Frequently Asked Questions